Owodo: Oral and cultural traditions

-Owodo's legacy is preserved in Edo oral tradition through songs and proverbs that recount episodes from his reign and its consequences.
+According to Ọmọregie, Owodo's legacy is preserved in Edo oral tradition through songs and proverbs that recount episodes from his reign and its consequences.
 An Edo song recounting the exile of Ikaladerhan is recorded as follows:

-This song reflects the sorrow recorded in oral tradition over the events associated with Owodo's decisions.
+This song captures the sorrow recorded in oral tradition over the events associated with Owodo's decisions.
 Furthermore, proverbs such as Ogiso ma min emwen e fi agba ('Ogiso never convened a meeting except in times of trouble and crisis') have been interpreted as criticisms of his governance and his difficulties in maintaining control over his household.